LanDinh/khaleesi-ninja/README.md

 * `scripts` Utility scripts - [documentation](documentation/scripts.md)
 * `templates` Templates used when creating new services - [documentation](documentation/templates.md)

-### Starting the gates locally
+### Starting the gates locally in development mode

-Build and deploy changes by running `./scripts/deploy.sh local`
+Build and deploy changes by running `./scripts/deploy.sh development`

 ### Automated tests

 Execute the tests by running `./scripts/test.sh`